CLMS Code Of Conduct

 - Mentors must check with the Business Support Officer before using their own personal vehicles during their time with the Care Leaver.
 The council must ensure that any volunteer has the correct insurance before being allowed to take Care Leavers in their own vehicles.

-- Mentors must inform the Business Support Officer as soon as practicable if there are any changes in relation to the Disclosure and Barring Service (DBS), such as pending or actual convictions that volunteers may have received since their initial check was carried out.
+- Mentors must inform the Business Support Officer as soon as practicable if there are any changes in relation to the Disclosure and Barring Service (DBS).
+This includes pending or actual convictions that volunteers may have received since their initial check was carried out.
 Mentors should note that any impact of such changes could result in a review of their volunteering agreement or further action.

 - Mentors must not make statements in public or in multi-agency forums which have the potential to bring the organisation into disrepute or undermine confidence in its services.